 The ABR Belgium team came!
 Leaving us with memories that will be hard to forget.

-The first time I dared to ask the team to come to Nigeria, I was not sure of what their reaction would be or how I was going to raise the funds that would make the visit possible.
+The first time I asked them to come to Nigeria, I wasn’t sure of what their reaction would be.
+How was I going to raise the funds that would make the visit possible?
 But I was determined.
 I believe that when one finds something good, one should share it.
-I found ABR therapy, it’s good and I couldn’t keep it to myself.
+I found ABR therapy.
+It’s good and I couldn’t keep it to myself.

 I had been told how visits to countries work for the team, each parent of a child pays for the assessment and training, the parents as a group take care of the logistics and the team comes in with their expertise.
 But for me, it is a bit different.
-I run a center that is free which depends on the benevolence of the public for survival.
-So, how was I going to find money for assessment and training for about 18 children?
-It is said that when there is a will, there will always be a way.
-And that is exactly what happened.
+I run a center which depends on the benevolence of the public for survival.
+How was I going to find money for assessment and training for 18 children?
+When there is a will, there will always be a way.

 Krista, the ABR Belgium director, kind as ever, understood that my children need ABR therapy.
 She knew that there is a need for her and her team to “feel” the children for better assessment and thus recommend appropriate exercises.
 In her compassion, she understood that money is a big issue for me as almost all the children come from disadvantaged homes.
 After a long deliberation between her and her team, they offered to come for a working holiday!
 To volunteer their time and expertise!!
 At little or no cost to CpCenter!!!
 Too good to be true!!!
 But it was true!!!!

 So, on Tuesday the 2nd of July, Krista, Robby and Carolien landed in Lagos, Nigeria.
 I was ecstatic!

 What followed was a busy week of assessments of 21 children and adults with CP and related musculoskeletal issues and intensive training for CpCenter staff.
 It was all work, there was no holiday, only little breaks to catch a drink or eat.